 Track Your Backlinks Regularly

 It’s important to monitor backlinks regularly.
 It keeps your link profile safe from getting penalized by Google.
 Doing it regularly will allow you to do necessary actions for links that pose threat to your website.
+If you’re interested in seeing what kind of backlinks your competitor is getting, be sure to check out our article ‘How to find competitor backlinks‘

 By following our tips and techniques, you can monitor your backlinks more efficiently and track the important metrics you need to reach a decision.
 Using the tools above will make backlink management easier.
 Start tracking your backlinks now to see if you need to disavow some of them!